otammato/mongo_/README.md

 <br>

 ## Summary
-This is a simple CRUD Node.JS app built with Express and deployed in the infrastructure created by Terraform
+This is a simple CRUD Node.JS app built with Express and deployed in the infrastructure created by Terraform.

 <br>